n0thhhing/ts-capstone/README.md

 // ...
 ```

-### Extra info

-For more information on the build system and the API,
-see [BUILD.md](./build/BUILD.md), this provides info on the functions I have made
-to make developing easier.

 ## Contributing

 Contributions to the Capstone module are welcome.
 If you would like to contribute, please follow these guidelines: